apache/dolphinscheduler/docs/docs/en/guide/task/java.md

 ## Note

 When you run the task in JAVA execution mode, the public class must exist in the code, and you could omit writing a package statement.

+For security reasons, when executing JAVA tasks, please use the environment management module to configure the JDK environment, such as `JAVA_HOME` and other environment variables.